Krishna-Noutiyal/ITR-Kit/form-16_generator/README.md

 - Fills Form-16 ( `.xlsx` file ) automatically.
 - User-friendly interface for file selection and output generation.
 - Modern UI
-- Can be compiled to a web app, a desktop app or an APK.
+- Can be compiled to aweb app, a desktop app or an apk.

 ## Installation ⬇️